sebamarynissen/sc4-submenu-collection/README.md

 ## Adding a new submenu

-If you want to add a new submenu, navigate to the appropriate folder, and then create a new folder that starts with 3-digits - which will determine the order of the submenu. *Within* that created folder, you have to create a file called `_menu.yaml`, which at least has to include a `name` field:
+If you want to add a new submenu, navigate to the appropriate folder, and then create a new folder that starts with a hexadecimal 32-bit number - which will determine the order of the submenu.
+If the Item Order is actually negative - meaning all values between `0x80000000` and `0xffffffff`, then the folder should be prefixed with an underscore `_` so that the folder structure matches the menu structure in the game.

+*Within* that created folder, you have to create a file called `_menu.yaml`, which at least has to include a `name` field:

 ```yaml
 name: Name of the submenu as it appears in game